 Pareto Analysis Conclusion: Your Data Knows the Answer

 Pareto analysis takes the 80/20 principle from a vague awareness into a precise, data-backed diagnosis of where your effort actually produces results.
-The six-step method – define, collect, count, identify, compare, and restructure – turns guesswork into evidence.
-The CFIS Framework adds the multi-dimensional scoring that knowledge workers need.
-And the Pareto chart gives you a visual artifact you can reference every time you’re tempted to drift back toward comfortable-but-low-value work.
+The six-step method, define, collect, count, identify, compare, and restructure, turns guesswork into evidence.
+The CFIS approach adds the multi-dimensional scoring that knowledge workers need.
+And the Pareto chart gives you a visual artifact you can reference every time you are tempted to drift back toward comfortable-but-low-value work.

-The question isn’t whether imbalance exists in your task list.
+The question is not whether imbalance exists in your task list.
 It does.
-The question is whether you’ll measure it or keep guessing.
+The question is whether you will measure it or keep guessing.

 Next 10 Minutes